Residential Resale Price

 The average price of an existing residential unit sold over a given time period.

-- Peel maintained its price competitive position in the GTA market with its average price remaining below those of most other GTA Regions and the GTA average.
+- Peel maintained its price competitive position in the GTA resale market as its average price remained below three of four GTA Regions and the GTA average.